Regal Heights

 Regal Heights is a neighbourhood located in Toronto, Ontario, Canada.
 It is classified as a part of the Corso Italia-Davenport neighbourhood by the City of Toronto. and is situated on the western crest of the Davenport escarpment.
-This neighbourhood has many distinguishing characteristics including very large turn of the century houses, winding tree- lined streets, and an elevation atop the Davenport escarpment that offers many home owners excellent views of the Toronto skyline.
+This neighbourhood has many distinguishing characteristics including very large turn of the century houses, winding tree- lined streets, and an elevation atop the Davenport escarpment.
 Its main commercial shopping area is along St. Clair Avenue West between Dufferin Street and Oakwood Avenue.